-i.
-Currency risk
+(i) Currency risk

 Foreign currency exchange rate risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
-The Company enters into transactions denominated in United States currency for which the related expenses and accounts payable balances are subject to exchange rate fluctuations.
-As at December 31, 2015 and 2014, the following items are denominated in United States currency:
+The Company enters into transactions denominated in United States currency ("USD") for which the related expenses and accounts payable balances are subject to exchange rate fluctuations.
+As at December 31, 2016 and 2015, the following items are denominated in USD:

-2015 2014

-CAD\$ CAD\$
+2016 CAD\$ 2015 CAD\$

-Cash and cash equivalents 81 287
+Cash and cash equivalents 719 81

-Accounts payable and accrued liabilities - 118,404
+Accounts payable and accrued liabilities 3,192 150,578

 The Company's foreign exchange sensitivity is in relation to movements of the USD against the Canadian dollar.
-Based on USD balances as at December 31, 2015, a 5% increase/decrease of the USD against the Canadian dollar would result in an increase/decrease in total comprehensive loss of approximately \$nil.
+Based on USD balances as at December 31, 2016 and 2015, a 5% increase/decrease of the USD against the Canadian dollar would not result in a material increase/decrease in profit or loss.

-ii.
-Commodity price risk
+(ii) Commodity price risk